 They will eat MAZURI® Tortoise Diet and high-quality canned cat food (beef, chicken, turkey, etc.), but this should only be a small part of their overall diet.
 Many keepers choose not to feed cat food as it is high in fat and protein which can lead to obesity and shell deformities.

-It is important that these turtles always have access to clean water.
+These turtles must always have access to clean water.
 A plastic paint tray, large plant saucer, or shallow cat litter pan is placed inside to create a water area.
 (The plastic paint tray is sloped and so provides a grade that even the smaller turtles can use to get out of the water.)
 The water in the tray or tub will need to be changed often as the box turtles will soak and defecate in it regularly.

 A shop light fixture with UVB-emitting bulbs is set up overhead.
 Add heat via a clamp lamp fixture with a 100-watt T-Rex Active UVHeat® bulb.
 Maintain the hot spot below this lamp at 90{deg} to 95{deg} F (32{deg} to 35{deg} C) throughout the spring and summer months.
 These box turtles will hibernate at a moderate temperature 50{deg} F (10{deg} C) for 30-45 days.